👆My Path👇

 Reading this you'll think it's a joke if you're not the believer that I am.

-I'm a Star Wars fan, a science fan (I read Stephen Hawkins' A Brief History of Time from cover to cover), and I'm a fan of fantasy.
-For exmaple, I love the Lord of the Rings, Rings of Power, Wheels of Time, and all the fantastic movies that celebrate it, plus, I love Star Trek, all the celebrities that bring it to life, the people behind the scenes, and the crazy fans that dress up in Cosplay.
+I'm a Star Wars fan, a science fan (I read Stephen Hawking’s A Brief History of Time from cover to cover), and a fan of fantasy.
+For example, I love The Lord of the Rings, The Rings of Power, The Wheel of Time, and all the fantastic movies that celebrate these stories.
+I also love Star Trek—the celebrities who bring it to life, the people behind the scenes, and the passionate fans who dress up in cosplay.
 I love it all.
-I do not like drunkeness, routiness, violence, unless it's pretend, and I dispise unfairness.
+I do not like drunkenness, rowdiness, or violence—unless it’s pretend—and I despise unfairness.

-Why am I putting this here.
-Because in my quest to find myself, which was my path, I found me!
-I found the Morman "faith," that is Christianity of a specific nature.
-It involves being "agent" in one's life and it is miraculous that I'm just now managing to join the church, when in 2005, twenty years ago, I recorded the documentary that was my first of two senior thesii and I higlighted agency in making great video games.
-It turns out, "agency" in faith was my finanl destination and I found myself.
+Why am I putting this here?
+Because in my quest to find myself—which has been my path—I did find me!
+I found the Mormon faith: Christianity of a specific and meaningful nature.
+It involves being an “agent” in one's life, and it’s miraculous that I’m only now managing to join the Church.
+Back in 2005—twenty years ago—I recorded a documentary for my senior thesis, one of two, and I highlighted the concept of agency in making great video games.
+It turns out, “agency” in faith was my final destination.
+And I found myself.

-I even bought the Jedi Path, which is a book Star Wars fans can buy that highlights the value of Jedi, and do you know which religion from the real world that book most closely follows?
+I even bought The Jedi Path, a book Star Wars fans can buy that highlights the values of the Jedi.
+And do you know which real-world religion that book most closely mirrors?
 You guessed it: Mormonism.
-So I have been looking for them since I made this video, subconciously, and deliberately, since I purchaed that Jedi Path book, in 2010.
-That's 15 years it took me to find them.
-So this is nothing shallow at all.
-That faith is my calling and now I'm there.
+So, subconsciously and deliberately, I’ve been searching for this path since I made that video—and ever since I purchased The Jedi Path in 2010.
+That’s 15 years it took me to find them.
+So this is nothing shallow.
+That faith is my calling, and now I’m there.

 -